CMON1975/interactive-fiction-framework/documentation/design-docs.md

 ---

----
 ### TODO
-- **Existing Passage links:** Creating a new Passage for a new Choice is nice, but it should be optional to link to an existing Passage.
+- DONE **Existing Passage links:** Creating a new Passage for a new Choice is nice, but it should be optional to link to an existing Passage.
 While this would create the potential for circular logic, it is going to be a requirement because **only** creating new Passages leads to a sprawling mass of work for the Story author.
 - **Prevent advancement via Choice if Passage not saved.**
 - **Instructions/Help menu.**
 - **Include author's name and link to their stories in Story selection menu.**